Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: Conclusion

 \section{Conclusion}

-We present an agent which, in an unsupervised fashion, learns diverse skills in complex physically embedded board game environments which relate to \emph{moves} in the particular games.
-We provide a state abstraction from continuous states to symbolic states as prior information which we assume observable to the agent.
-Additionally, we assume that skills lead to changes in the symbolic state.
+We present an agent which, in an unsupervised way, learns diverse skills in complex physically embedded board game environments which relate to \emph{moves} in the particular games.
+We assume a state abstraction from continuous states to symbolic states known and observable to the agent as prior information, and that skills lead to changes in the symbolic state.
 The jointly learned forward model captures the temporally extended \emph{effects} of skill execution.
-We leverage this forward model to plan over a sequence of skills (moves) to execute in order to solve a particular task in the environment, i.e., bring the game board to a desired state.
-We demonstrate that with this formulation we can solve complex physically embedded games with high success rate and that our approach compares favorably with other flat and hierarchical reinforcement learning algorithms.
-We also demonstrate our approach on a real robot.
+We leverage this forward model to plan over a sequence of skills (moves) to solve a particular task, i.e., bring the game board to a desired state.
+We demonstrate that with this formulation we can solve complex physically embedded games with high success rate, that our approach compares favorably with other flat and hierarchical RL algorithms, and also transfers to a real robot.
 Our approach provides an unsupervised learning alternative to prescribing the action abstraction and pretraining each skill individually before learning a forward model from skill executions.
 In future research, our approach could be combined with state abstraction learning to leverage its full potential.

-\acknowledgments{This work has been supported by Cyber Valley and the Max Planck Society.
+\acknowledgments{This work was supported by Max Planck Society and Cyber Valley.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Jan Achterhold.}

 \begin{refsection}

 {S.\arabic{section}} {S.\arabic{figure}} {S.\arabic{table}}